Money Service Business (MSB)

 - any other person engaged in the transfer of funds.

-FinCEN defines money transmission services as “the acceptance of currency, funds, or other value that substitutes for currency from one person and the transmission of currency, funds, or other value that substitutes for currency to another location or person by any means.”
-The term “other value that substitutes for currency” does encompass cryptocurrencies or Convertible Virtual Currencies (CVCs) per FinCEN’s vernacular.
+FinCEN defines money transmission services as “the acceptance of currency, funds, or other value that substitutes for currency from one person and the transmission of currency, funds, or other value that substitutes for currency to another location or person by any means” The term “other value that substitutes for currency” encompasses cryptocurrencies or Convertible Virtual Currencies (CVCs) per FinCEN’s vernacular.
 This includes crypto-to-fiat and crypto-to-crypto transfers.
-This would categorize Virtual AssetThe term virtual asset refers to any digital representation ...
+This categorizes Virtual AssetThe term "virtual asset" refers to any digital representatio...
 More Service Providers such as CryptocurrencyA cryptocurrency (or crypto currency) is a digital asset des...
 More Exchanges, certain P2P Exchangers, and hosted-wallet providers as money service businesses.

 Money services businesses do not include: